 - Request the PCR Test.
 The swab will be sent off campus for processing.
 Results will be available in 2-3 days.
-The cash fee for the PCR test is $57.35.
+Check cost of testing with the Clinic.

 - Testing is also available at other locations (most require insurance or payment).
 See https://ready.nola.gov/incident/coronavirus/testing for more information.

-New International Student Orientation will be held virtually on Friday, January 21.
-We will send you a link to sign up.Questions?
+New International Student Orientation will be held on Tuesday, August 9.
+We will send you additional details.Questions?
 Need assistance?

 OISS staff are happy to help.
 The best way to reach us is by email at firstname.lastname@example.org.

 Medical care in the United States can be very expensive, and you never know when you will need to see a doctor.
 The University of New Orleans requires international students in F and J immigration status to have medical insurance coverage.
 Charges for the University's insurance plan are automatically placed on students' bills each term.
 Students with their own coverage that meets the University's minimum requirements may request a waiver of the insurance fee by submitting the F- 1 or J-1 Insurance Coverage Evaluation form (see links at bottom of page) to their insurance company for verification of coverage.
-The completed form then must be submitted to the Office of International Students and Scholars no later than Wednesday, February 2nd for Spring 2022.
+The completed form then must be submitted to the Office of International Students and Scholars no later than Friday, August 19th for Fall 2022.
 Late requests will not be accepted.

 Three options for on-campus housing are available.
 Privateer Place offers apartment-style living with two and four bedroom floor plans.
 Each unit has a kitchen, so a meal plan is not required.
 Community-oriented student housing is available in Pontchartrain Halls.
 Each unit has private bedrooms, and living space is shared with other students.
 Purchase of a meal plan is required for residents.
 Finally, Lafitte Village has one and two bedroom apartments for graduate students or students with families.